 Start by singing a note and then adding a light growl.
+From the growl you can even develop some light scream singing for great overall voice grit.
 Focus on your breathing and keeping your vocal cords relaxed, and make sure you don’t experience any pain or discomfort during the process.
 Once you've got a note down, play around with a few words in the same pitch or key.
-Then expand into other ranges and go as high and low as you can, all while retaining relaxed vocal cords and breathing control.
+Then expand into other ranges and go as high and as low as you can, all while retaining relaxed vocal cords and breathing control.

 Doing this may take some time to master, so be sure to take regular breaks when you feel your voice getting tired.

 If you just want a slight amount of grit, you can then stick to this level of distortion and just expand your song repertoire.
 As you continue to practice, you'll find that switching from clean to gritty vocals will become more comfortable and more natural.

 Keep your practice sessions relatively short and extend them only when you're more comfortable with the technique.
 Stop immediately if you experience any pain or discomfort.